Hon. George Keith Elphinstone 1st Viscount Keith

 Over the next few years the Perseus captured the rebel privateer Viper on 27 September 1776, assisted the Roebuck 44, Captain Andrew Snape Hamond, in taking the Defence 16 on 2 April 1777 and the Sachem three days later, captured the privateer America on 11 October 1779, and the French letter-of-marque Thérèse on 22 November.
 Elphinstone played a significant part in the capture of the port of Charleston on 11 May 1780 by leading a force of four hundred and fifty seamen ashore and superintending the movements of the army across water.
 At the end of May he took Captain Andrew Snape Hamond home with despatches, and the Perseus was paid off in June.

 Elphinstone immediately recommissioned the Warwick 50 for the protection of the incoming trade in home waters, and on 5 January 1781 he captured the Dutch vessel Rotterdam 50 which had earlier escaped the similarly rated Isis on 31 December 1780.
 After escorting the North American trade from Cork on 27 March the Warwick remained on the North American station until the peace, with Elphinstone acting as governor to Prince William during this period.
 He made captures of the American privateers Elizabeth on 18 May 1781 and Greyhound on 11 August.
-On 14 September 1782 the Warwick in consort with the Lion 64, Vestal 28 and sloop Bonetta 14 drove the French frigate Aigle 40 ashore in the Delaware, capturing her and two other vessels whilst a third, the Gloire 32, escaped up river.
+On 15 September 1782 a squadron under his orders captured the French frigate Aigle 40 after she had driven ashore in the Delaware, whilst her consort, the Gloire 32, escaped up river.
 Elphinstone afterwards returned to New York where on account of his poor health he was appointed to the Carysfort 28 in order to return to England in November.

 From the peace of 1783 until the outbreak of the French Revolutionary War he remained unemployed ashore, frequently attending parliament as the M.P for Dunbartonshire until 1790.